DSAppTeam/PanelSwitchHelper/README.md

 	* Added content sliding mode, the content area can dynamically slide to the outside of the interface, adjustPan
 	* Added content fixed mode, content area dynamically adjusts drawing area, class adjustResize
 	* Solve the problem of being slid outside due to too little content in IM scenarios, support dynamic switching mode, optimize experience
+* 1.1.3 (2020-04-27) Compatible with the use requirements of Google channel non-public SDK-API, optimize the fixed mode drawing implementation

 #### What to do